• Skip to main content

 Disability Accommodations

 In accordance with the American with Disabilities Act (ADA), USAHS is dedicated to providing reasonable accommodations to any student with a disability.
 The University has developed a list of essential functions that a student should possess in order to successfully complete some programs.
 This list is provided to prospective students as part of the application packet and to newly admitted students as part of the acceptance process.
 Each student must endorse that he or she has reviewed and understands the list of essential functions.
+To request reasonable accommodation, a student must complete the Disability Accommodation Request Form (e-form) available through the MyUSA portal, Student Services tab, Accommodations link.

 Religious Accommodations

-Pregnancy Accommodations
+Pregnancy and Postpartum Accommodations

 USAHS is committed to creating an accessible and inclusive environment for pregnant and parenting students.
-Students may request reasonable accommodations because of pregnancy, childbirth, or related conditions.
+Students may request reasonable accommodation because of pregnancy, childbirth, or related conditions.
 Reasonable accommodations vary based on the student’s circumstances, but may include academic accommodations, leave of absence or flexibility (such as breaks during class, excused absences, rescheduling of tests, and alternatives to make up missed work).

 Pets and Service Animals